Builders FirstSource, Inc. research snapshot

 Business essence

-Builders FirstSource helps professional builders source structural products, manufactured components, doors, windows, millwork, and installation services across a national branch network.
+Builders FirstSource helps professional builders source structural products, manufactured components, doors, windows, millwork, and installation services across a national branch network of about 565 locations in 43 states.
 Customers pay for availability, scale, local service, logistics, and reduced build complexity.

 Moat